 Students are expected to promptly and thoroughly read informational emails sent by OSAA staff and their Graduate Advisor.
-Please include your full name and UT EID when contacting your Graduate Advisor or the Graduate Coordinators for assistance.
+Students should include their full name and UT EID when contacting their Graduate Advisor or the Graduate Coordinators for assistance.

 1.2 Physical Mailboxes